rjblee/restaurant/README.md

 # Restaurant Webpage

-An front-end exercise creating a webpage with only HTML and CSS, using a video as the background.
+A front-end exercise creating a webpage with only HTML and CSS, using a video as the background.

 # Screenshots